MiccaMicca/News-Content-Collect-and-Store/README.md

 https://pymongo.readthedocs.io/en/stable/ for more details

 2. Set up cloud MongoDB service.
-Here I used MongoDB Atlas
+Here, MongoDB Atlas is used instead of Compose.io because the latter no longer support a free MongoDB.

    https://www.mongodb.com/cloud/atlas